junhong0902/WebPlugin-Powershell-Chrome/README.md

 ## What to do
 1. Copy everything to CPM installation directory (use bin folder as reference, can exclude /bin/examples)
-2. Edit /bin/template.ps1, and /bin/seleniumprocess.ini and /bin/seleniumprompts.ini
+2. Edit /bin/template.ps1, /bin/seleniumprocess.ini and /bin/seleniumprompts.ini
 3. Create a platform that and point prompts and process files to the one we use here.
 4. Test by running "run.cmd verifypass", "run.cmd logon", "run.cmd changepass".
 Remember to update cpmparm.ini accordingly.